-Figure 11: Start Deployment Tool - for Linux
+Figure 10: Start Deployment Tool - for Linux

-If you want to configure and deploy Interstage BPM Server or Console at a later time, make sure that you select the Do not launch Deployment Tool radio button.
+If you want to configure and deploy Interstage BPM Server or Console at a later time, make sure that you do not launch the Deployment Tool from this screen.
 Click Next and then Finish.
-Refer Starting the Deployment Tool on page 36 for more information about launching the Deployment Tool at a later time.
+Refer Starting the Deployment Tool on page 37 for more information about launching the Deployment Tool at a later time.